 Exposure to ultraviolet light at a doctor's office or in the home (phototherapy Phototherapy Psoriasis is a chronic, recurring disease that causes one or more raised, red patches that have silvery scales and a distinct border between the patch and normal skin.
 A problem with the immune... read more ) can often help lessen itchy skin disorders.
 It also often helps relieve itching without a rash (caused by various disorders) when other treatments are unsuccessful.

 Antihistamines Antihistamines Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
 Usually, allergies cause sneezing, watery and itchy eyes, a... read more , particularly hydroxyzine, are used most often.
 Some antihistamines, such as cyproheptadine, diphenhydramine, and hydroxyzine, cause drowsiness.
 They help relieve itching and, when used before bedtime, aid in sleep.
 Helping people sleep is important because severe itch can affect sleep and thus greatly decrease well being.
-Because they can cause drowsiness, these drugs are usually not given during the day.
+Because they can cause drowsiness, these medications are usually not given during the day.
 In addition, they should also be used selectively and carefully by older people because older people are at higher risk of falling.
 Cetirizine and loratadine cause less drowsiness but rarely can have this effect in older people.
 Fexofenadine causes less drowsiness but sometimes causes a headache.
 Doxepin makes people very drowsy and is effective, so it can be taken at bedtime if itching is severe.

-Gabapentin, an antiseizure drug Antiseizure drugs In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
+Gabapentin, an antiseizure medication Antiseizure drugs In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
 Many people have unusual sensations just before a seizure... read more , can help relieve neuropathic itch and itching caused by chronic kidney disease but can cause drowsiness.

 Itching can result from a variety of different causes, and each cause requires different treatment.